provenance-io/docs/ecosystem/provenance/distribution.md

 ### Fee Distribution Hierarchy

-* Community - pool of Hash that can be used to enhance and maintain Provenance
+* Community - pool of Hash that can be used to enhance and maintain Provenance Blockchain
 * Block Proposer - an additional bonus given to the validator that proposed the block
 * Validator Commission - percentage of the fee that is taken as commission by a validator
 * Delegators